etoa/etoa-gui/INSTALL.md

 * Login as admin
 * Reset the Configuration in the admin tool, then set the loginurl back to "" (empty string)

-All steps below or only necessary if you dont want to use the vagrant box!!!!
+All steps below are only necessary if you dont want to use the vagrant box!!!!

 Files
 -----